Training Lions & Tigers:

 He commits time to pro bono matters, including representation of a young man on death row in Alabama.
 He and his wife have given us three beautiful grandchildren.

 His interests are in the areas of human rights and constitutional law.
-Like his father, he is an avid sailor.
-Unlike his father, he competes in marathons, triathlons and is a martial arts expert.
+He and his wife compete in marathons and triathlons and are martial arts experts.

 When my younger son was in college, he got a job as a stevedore / waterman.
 He worked six days a week, about 70 hours a week.
 He shoveled, sorted, packed, and loaded several thousand of pounds of fish, crabs, seafood, and ice every day.
 It was hot, hard, back-breaking work and it paid well.